-The organisation warned that landowners have lost up to three times the land they were initially prepared to lose to the high speed rail scheme.
+The organisation warned that landowners could lose up to three times the land they initially expected to the high speed rail scheme.

-CLA President Henry Robinson said: “HS2 has so far taken huge amounts of land for environmental mitigation, contractors sites, and electricity substations and also has the power to take land for development.
+CLA President Henry Robinson said: “HS2 has so far taken huge amounts of land for environmental mitigation, contractors sites, and electricity substations.
+It also has the power to take land for development.

 “Now there is talk of using the route for electricity and water distribution which will require even more room.